-Certain areas are set up within the residence halls to foster an atmosphere conducive to academic excellence for students in particular majors or programs.
-Students living in LLEs are assessed an additional fee and have access to a resource room and share their space with others in the same major, including Peer Mentors, who assist the students in the resource room and in the lab.
+Certain areas within the residence halls are set up for Special Interest Housing.
+Students in particular majors or programs are housed in the same area to foster an atmosphere conducive to academic excellence and social networking.

+The area established in DuBois Hall for incoming female freshmen Veterinary Science majors, in addition to being a Special Interest Hosing, is also a Living Learning Environment (LLE) with a resource room and Peer Mentors who assist the students in the resource room and in the lab.
 Peer Mentors tutor, give tips on studying, help set up subject-related instructional programs and workshops, as well as advance social networking among the students through group activities.
+There is an additional \$50 charge per semester for the Veterinary Science LLE to help cover these extra services.